 The 17-18th Centuries

 1695.
-The first reference to the plants, known today as Haworthia, occurs in letters sent to Holland by Hendrick Bernard Oldenland, who was superintendent of the gardens of the Dutch East India company.
-He listed 28 “Aloes”, and of these 4 were plants we now consider to be Haworthias.
-Descriptions of these plants first appeared in print in 1703 in Commelin’s Praeludia Botanica.
+The first reference to Haworthia occurs in letters sent to Holland by Hendrick Bernard Oldenland, who was superintendent of the gardens of the Dutch East India company.
+He listed 28 “Aloes”, and some of these plants are now considered to be Haworthias.
+His descriptions later appeared in print in 1703 in Commelin’s Praeludia Botanica.

 1753.
 The Species Plantarum of Carl Linnaeus is taken as the starting point of our modern binomial nomenclature for flowering plants.
-Linnaeus’s genus Aloe covered Haworthia.
-9 “Aloes” were included, 3 of which are now classified as Haworthias in the species H. retusa, H. viscosa, and T. pulima.
+Some Haworthias are included in Linnaeus’s sense of Aloe.

 The 19th Century

 1804.
 Adrian Haworth grouped Haworthias in his section Parviflorae, indicating that he recognized a difference between them and the typical Aloes.

 1809.
 Henri Duval separated the genera Haworthia and Gasteria from Aloe to be new species.
 These names were accepted by Haworth in 1812.

 1880.
 John Baker recognized Haworthia as a separate genus, since Haworth’s death.
 Before that, there had been a tendency to revert the genus back to the Linnaean sense of Aloe.

 The 20th Century